raspberrypilearning/hamster-party-cam/worksheet.md

 In this project, we are going to use a Raspberry Pi camera and a Pibrella with a Raspberry Pi to take pictures and video of our hamsters, triggered by their movement.
 This will help us see what they are getting up to overnight!

+## Set up hardware

+If you haven't already done so, please see the [hardware information](https://www.raspberrypi.org/learning/hamster-party-cam/requirements/hardware/) page for instructions on setting up your camera module and Pibrella.

 ## Create a trigger switch

 We only want the Raspberry Pi to take pictures of the hamsters when they are out and having a good time.
 (No doubt they are throwing out some robot dance moves in your absence.)
 So you will need to create a trigger to make a program run, in order to take pictures of the party.